The Wet Desert

 The Ching Room

 The Ching Room is Alan Bissett‘s compelling debut play, set entirely in a nightclub toilet.
 Presented by Theatre Revolution, Rory realises he is out of his depth once he becomes trapped by the terrifying and enigmatic drug-dealer, Darren.
-Following on from my collaboration with Dickson Telfer on Billy, we continued our creative partnership in bringing […]
+Directed by Iain McAleese, rehearsals began in December 2014, with a first showing in early March 2015. […]